surjit446/phase-0-final-project/README.md

 Once you've finished building your website, make sure to push it all up to GitHub.
 If you followed our advice and set up GitHub Pages first, you've now successfully built _and_ published a website!
 Fantastic work!

+Readme file for the phase0 final project

+1) In this project we create two files index.html and style.css.

+2)In html I created a personal website.

+ 3)In this website  I'm going to speak about my atttributes,my certfication,my experience and how to contact me.

+4)In index.html I've provided all my information to create a different type of navigation bar and I have also downloaded some images too.

+5)Styles such as adding a backround color,font size or font color are created by CSS.

+6)If you open it in the live server,you can see the output and you can inspect the commands as well.